Calgary’s new ECHL affiliate in Rapid City, South Dakota has kicked off its first year under the Flames family umbrella!

-The Rush have had a slow start to the season despite their good finish last year.
+The Rush had a slow start to the season despite their good finish last year.
 When we last checked in, the team had since fought their way back to a .500 record.
-They recently rattled off a six game win streak and despite losing four in a row since it ended, the team has propelled itself up into third place in the ECHL’s Mountain Division.
+They recently rattled off a six game win streak and despite losing seven in a row since it ended, the team had propelled itself up into third place in the ECHL’s Mountain Division.
 They’re in fourth place by win percentage, which would qualify them for a Kelly Cup Playoffs spot should that be where they wind up at season’s end.
 As it sits, they’ll have to hold fort because everyone below them in the standings currently sits with games in hand.

 GAME BY GAME:

-DEC 4th- Rapid City Rush 3 @ Allen Americans 2 -WIN
+DEC 21st- Rapid City Rush 3 @ Wichita Thunder 6 -LOSS

-DEC 8th- Rapid City Rush 4 vs Wichita Thunder 3 -WIN
+DEC 23rd- Rapid City Rush 4 @ Wichita Thunder 7 -LOSS

-DEC 9th- Rapid City Rush 2 vs Wichita Thunder 1 -WIN
+DEC 28th- Rapid City Rush 7 vs Tulsa Oilers -WIN

-DEC 17th- Rapid City Rush 1 @ Idaho Steelheads 5 -LOSS
+DEC 31st- Rapid City Rush 1 vs Tulsa Oilers 5 -LOSS

-In the blue paint, Flames prospect Daniil Chechelev continues to carry the workload, including a career high 38 saves on November 12th in a shootout win against first place Idaho.
-He’s up to 18 starts, which is the most by any ECHL goalie so far this year.
-He’s also leading the league in wins, and faced the most shots in the league so far with 610 and leading the league in minutes at 1074.
-Chechy has been a rock so far and we can expect him to carry on over backup Adam Carlson, who has chipped in sporadically along the way.
+In the blue paint, Flames goalie prospect Daniil Chechelev continues to carry the workload, including a career high 38 saves on November 12th in a shootout win against first place Idaho.
+He’s up to 24 starts, which is the most by any ECHL goalie so far this year.
+He’s also leading the league in wins with 14, and faced the most shots in the league so far with 753 and leading the league in minutes at 1326.
+Chechy has been a rock so far and we can expect him to carry on over backup Adam Carlson, who has chipped in ten starts of his own along the way.

-Defenseman Simon Lavigne has been called up to the Calgary Wranglers as of December 19th, and forward Rory Kerins was ahead of him with a December 8th callup to the AHL club but was reassigned on the 16th along with Ilya Nikolaev.
+- Seen above, Flames prospect Rory Kerins notched the OT winner against Tulsa.
+Kerins had a December 8th callup to the AHL club but was reassigned to Rapid City on the 16th along with Ilya Nikolaev.